andrewdavidmackenzie/flow/docs/describing/provided_functions.md

 ## Provided Functions
-As described previously, flows can use `provided functions` provided by the flow runner app (e.g. `flowr`) and by flow libraries.
+As described previously, flows can use `provided functions` provided by the flow runner app (e.g. `flowrcli`) and by flow libraries.

 However, a flow can also provide its own functions (a definition, for the compiler, and an implementation,